 Mental Health and Addictions Leadership Advisory Council (MHALAC) is a three-year advisory body created by the Government of Ontario in 2014.
 The Council will advise the Minister of Health and Long-Term Care on the implementation of Ontario’s Comprehensive Mental Health and Addictions Strategy.
 (2016 Annual Report – Moving Forward)

 Mental Health Caregiver Guide Ottawa Public Health (OPH) has partnered with the Canadian Mental Health Association (CMHA), the Canadian Public Health Association (CPHA), Military Family Services (MFS), and the Mental Illness Caregivers Association (MICA) to develop a national resource for Canadian caregivers of children, youth, adults, and older adults facing mental illness or experiencing mental health challenges.
 The Mental Health Resource Guide (PDF) reflects mental health resources and supports located throughout the Champlain region.
 The guide is not an exhaustive list of all supportive services, but rather a starting point for finding resources of potential benefit to caregivers.

 Mental Health Commission of Canada The MHCC is a catalyst for improving the mental health system and changing the attitudes and behaviours of Canadians around mental health issues.
 Through its unique mandate from Health Canada, the MHCC brings together leaders and organizations from across the country to accelerate these changes.
 The Commission has developed a Toolkit to support people impacted by a suicide attempt and a Toolkit for people impacted by a suicide loss.
 The toolkits represent summaries of tools that resonated most with the hundreds of people who completed an online survey conducted by the MHCC, as well as resources from a literature review completed by the Centre for Suicide Prevention.
 See: CSP entry, above.

-Mental Health News You Can Use Dr. Laura Nichols, C. Psych., a Clinical Psychologist with an office in Bells Corners, maintains this site for caregivers of people with a mental illness.
+Mental Health News You Can Use Dr. Laura Nichols, C. Psych., a Clinical Psychologist with an office in Bells Corners, maintains this twitter feed for caregivers of people with a mental illness.